spencerwooo/F00L/README.md

 jupyter lab
 ```

-Add dependencies in `environment.yml`, and run the following command to install them:
+If you wish to install other dependencies, please add them manually in `environment.yml`, and run the following command to install them:

 ```bash
 conda env update